Residential income segregation: A behavioral model of the housing market: Conclusion

 \section{Conclusion}

 In this paper we have introduced a baseline Agent-Based Model (ABM) of the housing market.
-Our goal was to show that it is possible to obtain realistic narratives for a variety of phenomena -- mainly related to residential income segregation -- by explicitly representing the behavior of buyers and sellers and the market dynamics.
-In our model, the behavioral rules rely on discrete choice theory and on the fast and frugal heuristics paradigm, and the market mechanism is depicted using a continuous double auction.
-We need not impose any mutual consistency requirement (such as finding the conditions for which all agents have the same utility) because this is not necessary in the ABM methodology.
+Our goal was to better understand the relation between segregation and income inequality, house prices and policies by explicitly representing the behavior of buyers and sellers and the market dynamics.
+In our model, the behavioral rules rely on discrete choice theory and on the fast and frugal heuristics paradigm, and the price formation mechanism is represented using a continuous double auction.
+We need not impose any equilibrium restriction (such as finding the conditions for which all agents have the same utility, as in spatial equilibrium models) because in the ABM methodology outcomes are the result of unconstrained interactions among agents.

-We have found an approximate analytical solution of the ABM.
+We have found a partial analytical solution of the ABM.
 From a methodological point of view, this shows that ABMs are not incompatible with mathematical analyses, and that equilibrium and rationality are not simplifying assumptions necessary for mathematical tractability.
 Our analytical solution makes it possible to analyze the structure of the model and the effect of the parameters.
-For instance, a closed-form solution shows that a flat distribution of intrinsic attractiveness (exemplifying amenities and transportation facilities) reduces income segregation.
+For instance, a closed-form solution shows that increasing the number of apartments available in a city reduces income segregation.

 We have simulated the model to study the interplay between the income distribution of the buyers and the spatial price distribution, with a focus on the segregation patterns.
 We have then analyzed the global effect of a demand spike localized in the center, and we have compared a number of policies whose goal is to foster social mixing.
-Our results are in line with other findings in the literature, but our modeling methodology allows for a simpler narrative that directly matches the housing market dynamics.
+Some of our results are in line with other findings in the literature, but our modeling methodology allows for a simpler narrative that directly matches the housing market dynamics.
+Other results account for previously unexplained empirical facts.
+For example, we are not aware of any theoretical contribution that reproduces the positive causal link from income inequality to income segregation.